 A. Gordon Tittemore acquires the College.
 (He would lead it for the next 36 years.)

-A fire brakes out at noon in the two-room College.
+A fire breaks out at noon in the two-room College.
 A few students climb in a back window to rescue the books—saving nearly all of them.
 The College is then moved to Main Street, above what is now Muddy Waters Coffee Shop and Nectar's Bar and Lounge.

 The College is located on Bank Street.